Skip to content

 • Gain relevant work experience while you study

-• Join the thriving research culture of the School of Humanities and gain experience presenting your work at a postgraduate conference
+• Join the thriving research culture of the Institute of Arts and Humanities and gain experience presenting your work at a postgraduate conference

 Entry requirements